Storckhansen/Scripts-for-data-science/README.md

 Finds words within a column
 Has been used to find how many enzymes there are in each sidestream along with how many proteases there are

+### API / JSON

+**Work in progress/ idea **

+Extract data from sites such as KEGG.jp, blast etc.
+Get what cofactor, substrate, product and the reaction it catalyze along with the subcellular localisation for each protein candidate.
+Could also include pathway

+Output this as csv and/or Latex code for easy transfer to overleaf

+This would work as a screening method to find interesting proteins

+ -